 Gillis et al. v.
 Respond Power, LLC is a purported class action lawsuit that was originally filed on May 21, 2014 in the Philadelphia Court of Common Pleas.
 On June 23, 2014, the case was removed to the United States District Court for the Eastern District of Pennsylvania.
 On September 15, 2014, the plaintiffs filed an amended class action complaint seeking a declaratory judgment that the disclosure statement contained in Respond Power, LLC's variable rate contracts with Pennsylvania consumers limited the variable rate that could be charged to no more than the monthly rate charged by the consumers' local utility company.
 The plaintiffs also allege that Respond Power, LLC (i) breached its variable rate contract with Pennsylvania consumers, and the covenant of good faith and fair dealing therein, by charging rates in excess of the monthly rate charged by the consumers' local utility company; (ii) engaged in deceptive conduct in violation of the Pennsylvania Unfair Trade Practices and Consumer Protection Law; and (iii) engaged in negligent misrepresentation and fraudulent concealment in connection with purported promises of savings.
 The amount of damages sought is not specified.
 By order dated August 31, 2015, the district court denied class certification.
-The plaintiffs appealed the district court's denial of class certification and remanded the matter to the district court for further proceedings.
+The plaintiffs appealed the district court's denial of class certification to the United States Court of Appeals for the Third Circuit vacated the district court's denial of class certification and remanded the matter to the district court for further proceedings.
 The district court ordered briefing on defendant's motion to dismiss.
-Respond Power LLC filed a motion to dismiss the plaintiffs' declaratory judgment and breach of contract claims (the class claims) on June 30, 2017.
-The motion is fully briefed and submitted, and the parties are awaiting a decision from the Court.
+On July 16, 2018, the court granted Respond Power LLCs motion to dismiss the Plaintiff's class action claims.
 The Company currently cannot predict the outcome or consequences of this case at this time.
 The Company believes it is fully indemnified for this litigation matter, subject to certain limitations.